astremo/friendly_JA-Model/README.md

 # friendly_JA-Model
 MT model trained using the friendly_JA Corpus attempting to make Japanese easier/more accessible to occidental people by using the Latin/English derived katakana lexicon instead of the standard Sino-Japanese lexicon

+We used sonoisa t5-base-japanese (https://huggingface.co/sonoisa/t5-base-japanese) as pretrained model and the friendly_JA corpus to fine-tune the friendly_JA model.
+We provide the pytorch model as well as the onnx quantized model.

+We registered a 66.80 Bleu Score performed on the pytorch model.

 # License